Results.

 30 September 2009

-Court appointed foreign applicants as legal guardians of orphaned children, finding the appointment in the children’s best interests.
+Court appointed foreign applicants as legal guardians of two orphaned children, finding it in their best interests.

 29 September 2009